NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 send all EMS messages that have a severity of `Error`, `Alert` or `Emergency`.
 You can change the matching conditions at any time by updating the matching conditions file that is created in the S3 bucket.
 The name of the file will be \<OntapAdminServer\>-conditions where "\<OntapAdminServer\>" is the value you set for the OntapAdminServer parameter.

-To find the name of the bucket, or any of the resources that were created, you can go to the CloudFormation service in the AWS console, click on the stack you created (based on the name you provided as the first parameter above), and then click on the "Resources" tab.
+To find the name of the S3 bucket, or any of the resources that were created, you can go to the CloudFormation service in the AWS console, click on the stack you created (based on the name you provided as the first parameter above), and then click on the "Resources" tab.

+### Post Installation Checks
 After the stack has been created, I would recommend checking the status of the Lambda function to make sure it is not in an error state.
-To find the Lambda function, as mentioned above, go to the Resources tab of the CloudFormation stack and click on the "Physical ID" of the Lambda function.
+To find the Lambda function go to the Resources tab of the CloudFormation stack and click on the "Physical ID" of the Lambda function.
 This should bring you to the Lambda service in the AWS console.
 Once there, you can click on the "Monitoring" tab to see if the function has been invoked.
-Locate the "Error count and success rate(%)" chart, which is usually found at the top right corner of the dashboard.
+Locate the "Error count and success rate(%)" chart, which is usually found at the top right corner of the monitoring dashboard.
 Within the "CheckInterval" number of minutes there should be at least one dot on that chart.
 Note that sometimes the chart is initially slow to reflect any status so you might have to be patient, and continue to press the "refresh" button (the icon with a circle on it) to see an status.
 Once you see a dot on the chart, when you hover you mouse over it, you should see the "success rate" and "number of errors."
 The success rate should be 100% and the number of errors should be 0.
 If it is not, then scroll down to the CloudWatch Logs section and click on the most recent log stream.
 This will show you the output of the Lambda function.
 If there are any errors, they will be displayed there.
 If you can't figure out what the error is, then please create an issue in this repository and someone will help you.

 ### Manual Installation
 If you want more control over the installation then you can install it manually by following the steps below.
 Note that these